shakhbozmn/CarRentalProject_00016395/readMe.md

 ### Packages and Libraries Used

 Below are the packages that have been utilized for the CarRentalSystem_00016395 backend, along with their purpose:

+#### Frontend (Angular)

+1. **Angular Material** - A UI component library that provides pre-built, customizable components for a consistent and modern user experience.
+2. **Tailwind CSS** - A utility-first CSS framework used for building custom designs efficiently with minimal CSS code.
+3. **Bootstrap** - A CSS framework that provides pre-styled components and grid systems to ensure responsive design.
+4. **RxJS** - A library for reactive programming used in Angular for handling asynchronous data streams.
+5. **Angular CLI** - A command-line tool used for managing Angular projects, generating components, and building the application.
+6. **TypeScript** - A typed superset of JavaScript that enhances code maintainability and readability.
+7. **Angular Forms** - Used to build and manage form controls in the application for both template-driven and reactive forms.

 #### Backend (ASP.NET Core)